 - Spreads: You can spread honey or jam on zucchini bread for a quick sweet treat.

-- Vegan cheese: While regular cheese is off the menu, this loaf goes perfectly with our homemade vegan pumpkin cheese.
+- Vegan cheese: While dairy is off the menu, this loaf goes perfectly with our homemade vegan pumpkin cheese.

 You can tweak your zucchini loaf with spices like cinnamon and nutmeg.
 You could sprinkle cinnamon sugar or brown sugar on top or have a crumb topping.
 Add in spices or ingredients such as walnuts or pecans.
 You could also sprinkle some icing sugar on top.